elijahhill/SimpleEMRSystem/README.md

 1. Clone repository

 #### Python installation notes
 It is strongly recommended that you use a virtual environment.
-Recommended to use python 3.6.
+Recommended to use python 3.10
-1. if you do not have virtualenv, enter "pip install virtualenv"
-2. enter "python -m venv __name_of_environment__"
+1. enter "python -m venv __name_of_environment__"
-3. enter "__name_of_environment__/Scripts/activate"
+2. enter "__name_of_environment__/Scripts/activate"
-4. then follow the Python installation instructions shown above
+3. then follow the Python installation instructions shown above
-5. to terminate the virtual environment, enter "deactivate"
+4. to terminate the virtual environment, enter "deactivate"

 ### Deployment